tinesoft/nxrocks/packages/nx-spring-boot/README.md

 You will be prompted for entering the most commonly customized generation options (like application's `groupId`, `artifactId`, `packaging`, `dependencies`, etc).

-To skip the interactive prompt, or if you want to customize all non-prompted options, you can pass them along directly when running the generation command.
+To skip the interactive prompt, or if you want to customize all non-prompted options, you can pass them along directly when running the command, as such:

 ```
 nx g @nxrocks/nx-spring-boot:app <you-app-name> --optionName1 optionValue1 ... --optionNameN optionValueN